naishukui/SetDesign/vignettes/vignettes.md

 # Why use SetDesign?

 Researchers make many important - but often unreported - data processing choices in set-based genetic association analysis.
 These choices can greatly affect the stability and reproducibility of set-based results.
-SetDesign helps researchers easily understand the (potentiall) large impacts of their choices at the start of their study.
+SetDesign helps researchers easily understand the (potential) large impacts of their choices at the start of their study.

 # Example

-Suppose we want to calculate the power of the SKAT test for a binary outcome.
+Suppose we want to calculate the power of the SKAT test for a binary outcome in a misspecified model.
 Assume we are interested in the situation where there are `kk=50` total SNPs and `n=2000` subjects.
 Assume further that we want to consider the setting where the one true causal SNP is a tri-allelic SNP where both non-reference alleles have a non-zero effect.
 However, we misspecify the model by modeling the causal SNP as a single covariate and simply summing the number of non-reference alleles.

 ``` r
 library(SetDesign)